-They have introduced an online tribute facility on the new website and have set up and run monthly coffee mornings for local bereaved people at Providero, a Tea and Coffee House in Llandudno where anyone who has been bereaved is welcome – Scott often drops into these social gatherings where he is a welcome host.
-A complimentary bereavement counselling session with North Wales Reflections is now offered to all families.
+They have introduced an online tribute facility and access to Grief Chat on the new website and have set up and run monthly coffee mornings for local bereaved people at Providero, a Tea and Coffee House in Llandudno where anyone who has been bereaved is welcome – Scott often drops into these social gatherings where he is a welcome host.
+A complimentary bereavement counselling session with North Wales Reflections is also offered to all families.
 Tristan and Kelly have engaged with local charities and schools, collaborating on initiatives and fundraising events, and are keen to do more of this in the future.

-The company website has been completely overhauled and relaunched, with an informative blog that offers advice and guidance on all aspects of funerals, as well as more information about the family members involved with the company and their colleagues.
+The company website was completely overhauled and relaunched, with an informative blog that offers advice and guidance on all aspects of funerals, as well as more information about the family members involved with the company and their colleagues.

-Kelly’s involvement in all aspects of the work is an additional change, she helps to care for all the women that the company looks after, adding a female touch where appropriate.
+Kelly’s involvement in all aspects of the work is an additional change, she helps to care for all the women that the company looks after, with support from Vicky who is a trained holistic therapist adding a female touch where appropriate.
 If clients prefer only men to carry out the mortuary care, Tristan, Scott and Chris will look after them.

 Tom Owen and Son is still in the original premises where the business was founded by Tom and Peter.
 It’s on a side road, off of a main road in Llandudno, at the foot of the Great Orme, and has a discrete frontage with hanging baskets and plants outside.

-Entering the building, the reception area is calm and serene, the meeting room where arrangements for funerals are made has recently been updated and has a modern, relaxing atmosphere, with comfortable seating, plants, natural light and fresh flowers, and refreshments on hand.
+Entering the building, the reception area is calm and serene, the meeting room where arrangements for funerals are made was updated in November 2022 and has a modern, relaxing atmosphere, with comfortable seating, plants, natural light and fresh flowers, and refreshments on hand.

-The chapel of rest has just been refurbished, and is light and bright and modern, while the mortuary area is spotless and fully equipped.
+The chapel of rest was also refurbished at the same time and is light and bright and modern, while the mortuary area is spotless and fully equipped.
 Garaging and storage is at the rear of the building, while the offices are upstairs away from the public areas.